webaverse/docs/docs/engineering/app/avatar-system.md

 └───README.md
 ```

-.metaversefile is the entry point for loading.
+.totum is the entry point for loading.

 ```js
 {